rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/README.md

-# Example Code: XML Application Creation
+# Example Code: XML Application Creation - Environment

 ## Concept

 The purpose of this example is to demonstrate the use of XML Application Creation and the DynamicData API.
 The use case is to have an application publish environment variables for itself as well as receive environment variables from other instances.
+These are published to the XML defined EnvironmentTopic.

 All the DDS entities are described in a single XML file using [Connext DDS XML Application Creation](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/xml_application_creation/html_files/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted/index.htm)